November 2025

 Doesn't the first week of December always feel like it arrives with the start of a rapidly ticking timer?
 It does for me.
 I feel like I'm nearing a finish line that is frighteningly close, but entirely uphill.
 I am hoping to capture as much joy and sweetness from the goodness around me, and to make sure that the sprint to the holidays is peppered with lots of time with people I love, doing the things I love to do the most.
 One thing I love is the giving of a really good gift, whether significant or just a small, kind, and beautiful gesture.
 We have plenty of options that fit both of these requirements; from our custom blended beeswax candle selection to this piece which would make anyone's holiday dreams come true.
 There are also lots of points in between.
 Contact us for personalized suggestions and the creation of a wishlist.
 The season is officially and unequivocally underway, and we are particularly skilled at dropping hints!
 Also, I will be away December 19th-21st doing a trunk show at the Four Seasons Hualalai in Hawaii, so keep that in mind when planning your holiday shopping visit.

 I mentioned in the last journal entry that I had a new favorite piece, and it's true.
 I am completely besotted with our new Garden Party Floral Cluster Ring, and it seems that I'm not alone.
 We have received numerous requests for this ring to appear at the top of Holiday wishlists.
 This ring is the perfect antidote to the blues, winter or otherwise.
 The photos don't really do it justice.
 If you're local, I encourage you to swing by and try it on.
 The architecture of this ring makes it incredibly comfortable on the hand.
 You have to feel it to really understand the beauty of this piece in both form and function.
 I also love the sleek signet rings in this photo.
-You can take a look at those here, here, and here
+You can take a look at those here, here, and here.

 The one-of-a-kind pieces in our inventory always feel inherently quite special.
 We have several necklaces at the moment that would make an excellent holiday gift.
 I especially love the banded agate beads, knotted on a vibrant, coral colored silk cording.
 The contrast with the neutral, natural, and vintage beads is so strong with the colored knots and the luminous Tahitian pearls.
 The gold beads are a textural counterpoint to the smoothness of the beads, taking it to the highest elevation of chic.
 You can have a closer look here.